listiary/Listiary/README.md

 ***Security through simplicity*** - Listiary is a custom platform implemented in plain JavaScript and PHP, without dependencies that could introduce vulnerabilities or maintenance overhead.

+***A language for lists*** – Listiary has its own language, called Describe Markup.
+The Describe Markup Language (DML) compiler utilizes ANTLR 4 in C#, and is a powerful, flexible, tested and documented tool in its own right.

+***Extensible via plugins*** – Developers can write and submit their own add-ons, and users can enable different add-ons to customize their experience.
+Think music players, fonts and styles, etc.

 <br />

 <a href="https://github.com/user-attachments/assets/a1555953-4010-4d41-aab0-4e80f0c737e2"><img src="https://github.com/user-attachments/assets/a1555953-4010-4d41-aab0-4e80f0c737e2" width="60"/></a>